Logeswaran123/BackgroundSwap/README.md

 Easily replace the background of a content image with a background image of user's choice.
 If user does not have a background image, BackgroundSwap includes a stable diffusion model that can generate a background based on the prompt provided by the user.
 BackgroundSwap also enables users to apply the style of the background image to the background of the content image.

 ## Description :scroll:
-Generate the background of a person with a diffusion model.

 ![](https://github.com/Logeswaran123/BackgroundSwap/blob/main/images/flow%20diagram.png)